-In a July 2010, Sunday comic strip Luann by Greg Evans, Luann and her brother Brad were looking at a card for their parents.
-Essentially the card said they were perfect parents because they let them do whatever they wanted, gave them everything they could, always understood and supported them, ....
-The next scene was the two of them looking at each other in a quizzical manner.
-In the last frame they were both laughing very hard.
+In a July 2010, Sunday comic strip Luann by Greg Evans, Luann and her brother, Brad, are looking at a card for their parents.
+Essentially, the card said they were perfect parents because they let them do whatever they wanted, gave them everything they could, always understood and supported them, ....
+The next scene is the two of them looking at each other in a quizzical manner.
+In the last frame, they are both laughing very hard.
 That strip gave me food for thought: What makes a perfect parent?

-First off, I realized there are no perfect parents, because I cannot imagine both parents agreeing on everything and making the right decision for eighteen years.
+To begin, I reasoned, there are no perfect parents.
+I cannot imagine a parents making the right decision for eighteen years.
 And it gets harder to accomplish with each additional child.
 Further, it is incomprehensible to me, that two parents would agree on everything.
-So for the sake of this discussion let's say that there is a range that roughly runs from bad to exceptional -- excluding the criminal and evil parents.
-I began to wonder what makes a parent(s) achieve the upper range?
+So for the sake of this discussion, let's say that there is a range that roughly runs from bad to exceptional -- excluding the criminal and evil parents.
+Therefore, I began to wonder what makes a parent(s) achieve an upper range assessment?

 Before delving into other topics, let's first exam divorce.
-While I believe that a happy marriage is better than separated parents, however, staying together for the kids sake along may be more detrimental.
+While I believe that a happy marriage is better than separated parents, however, I think, staying together for the kids sake alone may be more detrimental.
 Children can sense parents emotional separation, even when there is little or no arguing.
 Divorced parents that explain carefully to their children that the divorce was NOT a result of them or anything they did and that they still love them very much will go a long way to helping them adjust to the change.
-They should discuss raising the children and reach joint decisions they can both stick to, live with and enforce when necessary.
+They should discuss raising the children and reach joint decisions they can both stick to, live with, and enforce when necessary.
 Divorced parents need to remain cooperative when it comes to their children -- put the children first.
-When a parent, married or divorced, tells their children what a lousy, bad, horrible or other diminutive term their spouse or ex spouse is, the ones they are hurting the most are the children.
-Parents that attempt to use the children to get back or hurt the spouse or ex-spouse are among the worst possible parents.
+When a parent, married or divorced, tells their children what a lousy, bad, horrible, or other diminutive term their spouse or ex spouse is, they are hurting the children.
+Parents that attempt to use their children to get back or hurt their spouse or ex-spouse are among the worst possible parents.

 To teach our children good manner, speak correctly and develop appropriate behavior we had a point system which worked for several years, while our children were the right ages.
 They started out with a hundred points and received additional points for doing what they were supposed to and lost points when they didn't.
 At the end of the month the points were turned into money that they could spend anyway they liked.
 The major difference with our program was that they could get points if they caught us doing what we said shouldn't be done.
-If they caught us speeding, using bad or incorrect language, not washing our hand before dinner, forgetting to put the seatbelt on. and other similar behavior they got additional points.
-It made us practice what we were preaching and set a proper example.
-The times we would falter you can bet they would catch us.
+If they caught us speeding, using bad or incorrect language, not washing our hand before dinner, forgetting to put the seatbelt on, and other similar behavior they got additional points.
+It made us practice what we preached and set a proper example.
+The times we would falter, you can bet they would catch us.
 We never excused it and told them we were wrong.
-By admitting we were wrong, I we were teaching our children to accept responsibility for their action.
+By admitting we were wrong, I, no we, were teaching our children to accept responsibility for their action.
 We became more conscious of our actions and made an effort not to repeat them.
 Whether a parent(s) uses a system or not, encourage your children to point out things you profess are wrong, when you do them.

 I would guess that every family with two or more kids will have an issue with one or more of them feeling that one or both parents have a favorite and it's not them.
 I broach this subject because good parents won't have favorites and should the parents suspect that one of the children thinks it is happening, they will find out why the child thinks there is a favorite.
 Then they will carefully explain why it seem so, but really isn't.
 Keep in mind that a persons perception is their reality.
 One of our four kids told their mom that one of the other kids was a favorite child.
 My wife told me and we decide to see what they all thought.
 We had them sit down around our dining room table and gave each one two 3x5 cards, one had mom written on it and the other dad.
 We then directed them to put on the appropriate card who was that parents favorite and why they thought so.
 One said the middle son was dad's favorite because he did more sports with him.
 Another said our daughter was mom favorite because they did more together.
 The youngest said that the oldest was a favorite because he was allowed to do more -- like stay up later or go out alone.
 The oldest said the youngest was a favorite because he was allowed to get away with more.
 Suffice it to say there were eight favorites for eight different reasons.
 Only one felt they were a favorite of one parent.
 One by one we explained why it appeared that way.
 Each explanation went something like this: Dad played more with the middle son because the oldest was now involved with girls and wouldn't want dad tagging along.
 The youngest and our daughter weren't into athletics at the time and had other interests.
 When they left they all had a new perspective and understanding.
 When I was a facilitator of a "Seven Habits of Effective People" course I told this story.
 One parent said to me my children know I love them the same.
 Personally I wouldn't bet she was right.
 Bottom line, don't assume you know what's on their mind.
 As a general rule don't think you know what's on their minds.
 Asking accomplishes a few things.
 You may actually find out what they are thinking or want, you are sending the message that you care and are interest in them, and it helps form the communication bonds.